ecomfe/vue-echarts/README.md

       }
 ```

-If you are using bare webpack config, just do similar modifications make it work.
+If you are using bare webpack config, just do similar modifications to make it work.

 ##### Using with Nuxt.js

-When using Vue-ECharts on the server side with Nuxt.js, it may be not properly transpiled because Nuxt.js prevents files under `node_modules` from being bundled into the server bundle with only a few exceptions by default.
+When using Vue-ECharts on the server-side with Nuxt.js, it may not be properly transpiled because Nuxt.js prevents files under `node_modules` from being bundled into the server bundle with only a few exceptions by default.
 We need to whitelist `vue-echarts` manually.

 For **Nuxt.js v2**, modify `nuxt.config.js` as follows: